azarketa/Thermodynamics-theoretical-pills/source/Systems_surroundings_boundaries.md

 ---

 (subsec_simplifications_and_the_macroscopic_conception)=
-### Simplifications and the Macroscopic Conception
+### Simplifications and the macroscopic conception

 Because our aim is to understand and model engineering systems, we introduce several **simplifications** that make the analysis tractable and meaningful.